matyalatte/re8_dualsub_mod_tool/README.md

 +-- etc...<br>

 ### STEP2: Unpack Resources
-You should unpack the game files to get msg files has message data.<br>
+You should unpack the game files to get msg files have message data.<br>
-Unpack .pak with unpacking tool like [RETool](https://residentevilmodding.boards.net/thread/10567/pak-tex-editing-tool)
+Unpack .pak with unpacking tools like [RETool](https://residentevilmodding.boards.net/thread/10567/pak-tex-editing-tool)

 ### STEP3: Edit make_dualsub_mod.bat
 You should setup parameters of my tools.<br>